RocketPuppy/redux-consumer-toolkit/README.md

 ), Promap.mapIn(Ramda.prop('router'), routerReducer));
 ```

-Expand handles the use case where you might want two reducers operating on the
+`Chain.expand` handles the use case where you might want two reducers operating
-same state to each return separate keys of a resulting object.
+on the same state to each return separate keys of a resulting object.
+`Chain.expandAll` operates on more than two reducers.

 ```javascript
 // Manages user account information